Immediate availability at Jintara Rehab boutique rehab. Call +66-094-095-4142.

 Withdrawal management at Jintara Rehab focuses on:

-Pre Arrival.
 Treatment for Alcohol Addiction starts long before you arrive at Jintara Rehab.
 We conduct detailed phone/Zoom assessments with one of our International Therapy Team to understand your unique needs, so we can make sure that you get the proper treatment and care from the moment you arrive.

-On arrival we assess your immediate condition and if you need medication for detox and to help with withdrawal management, safety and comfort.
+We assess your immediate condition and if you need medication for detox and to help with withdrawal management, safety and comfort.
 This assessment is done at our Partner hospitals and always under medical supervision and prescription.
 The actual detox process is done on site at Jintara and managed by our 24-hour Nursing team, who will check on you regularly.

-Medical Checkup.
 Soon after your arrival, we will take you to one of our Partner Hospitals for a detailed medical checkup.
 This includes full blood-work, liver function test, kidney function test and EKG at a minimum.
 Jintara is the only Thai rehab to include these detailed tests as part of the standard fees, and gives both you and us peace of mind that you are in good physical shape, and if not, we can address it during your stay with us.

-Psychological counseling.
 Counseling and therapy for groups and individuals help you better understand your problem with alcohol and support recovery from the psychological aspects of alcohol use.
 At Jintara you will receive approximately 70-hours of clinician face time per month.
 We are unique at Jintara in that we treat the causes of addiction and not just the symptoms.
 We call this dual diagnosis and you can read more about that here.

-Learning new skills and making a treatment plan.
 This process usually involves alcohol treatment specialists.
 It may include goal setting, behavior change techniques, use of self-help manuals, counseling and follow-up care.

-Continuing support.
 Aftercare is optional (but highly recommended) and you can continue working with your Focal Counselor after you leave Jintara.

 Jintara Rehab is a small boutique rehab that specializes in support for alcohol addiction, accepting only 10 private clients in a beautiful boutique rehab setting - so you wont be overlooked or overwhelmed.
 Our focus is on providing the best client experience we can - from our highly experienced and credentialed International Therapy Team, attentive and caring Thai staff, wonderful resort-like facilities and amazing holistic, fitness and nutritional options at a reasonable price.

 But if you are still not sure on which rehab is best for you, contact us for a no obligation chat about you or someone you care about.
-We are here to help.

 Jintara Rehab - Escape to Recovery.